 About General Anesthesia

 Just like in humans, some dogs don’t take well to general anesthesia.
-In fact, there has been many cases of dogs passing away under general anesthesia because their bodies aren’t equipped to handle the anesthetic medications.
+In fact, there has been many cases of dogs passing away under general anesthesia because their bodies aren’t equipped to handle the strain of anesthetic medications.

 In some cases, blood tests (called Preanesthetic bloodwork) will be taken before the surgery.
 This will help ensure that general anesthesia will be okay for your Doberman.
 If the bloodwork shows anything abnormal, the proper adjustments will be made with anesthesia.